cajhin/capsicain/README.md

         But but rootkit keylogger exposing all my sekrits?
 True that.
 I didn't see the source, I don't know the guy, but I sniffed around a bit and it all smells legit to me.
 Well, everytime you run any binary with admin privileges, it can do all this and more.
       </details>
   * ### How do I know this isn't a keylogger?
     1. capsicain is completely open source.
-It does not write to disk, it does not do networking.
+It does not write to disk, it does not do any networking.
-    1. The Interception driver is closed (pay for) source, but I've sniffed around a bit and it all seems legit to me
+    1. The Interception driver is closed (pay for) source, but it is an established project, and after looking into it, it all seems legit to me.
     1. Reading keyboard input is possible with any binary you run with admin privileges, this caution should be applied universally.
   * ### What are the current limitations?
     - Double-taps are not configurable